-Outcomes and Assessments Aligned With State Priorities
+Outcomes and Assessments Aligned with State Priorities

-KIPP Comienza complies with all requirements pursuant to California Education Code and 47605(b)(5)(ii) including the development of school wide goals for all student groups as applicable to the eight state priority areas identified in Education Code 52060(d).
-KIPP Comienza further assures compliance with all elements of the Local Control Accountability Plan, including the adoption of any templates required by the State Board of Education.
+KIPP Empower will continue to comply with all requirements pursuant to California Education Code and 47605(b)(5)(ii) including the development of school wide goals for all student groups as applicable to the eight state priority areas identified in Education Code 52060(d).
+KIPP Empower further assures compliance with all elements of the Local Control Accountability Plan, including the adoption of any templates required by the State Board of Education.